travisbales2304/4443-2D-PyGame/Assignments/A04/README.md

 - Add a file to your folder called `main.py` with the above code.
 - Include your `player-info.json` file in this folder (or whatever you named it).
 - Include a shot of the output window your program creates.
 Please don't screen shot your whole desktop with our output as a tiny little window on it.
-- Add a `README.md` file in your `A04` folder with instructions on how to run your program as dictated in [A02](../A02/README.md).
+- Add a `README.md` file to your `A04` folder with instructions on how to run your program guided by [R03](../../Resources/R03/README.md)

-- Instructions ALWAYS address how to run your code from a command line, and NEVER: "hit the play button on your editor".
+## Pseudo Rubric

+- Does the program run?
+- Does it print out all of the information on the GUI window?
+- Is the information neatly presented in an organized way?
+- Did the program traverse the dictionary using a for loop printing each data field from within the loop?
+- Did the program have issues traversing the dictionary when processing the list element?